lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/16+ Her jaws.md

 ""

+Kiss my on my hoof and pledge your loyalty to me

+Knees buckle from peer preshure

 "Do you remember how I humiliated and destroyed you at the wedding of your niece, in front of all your pesky subjects?
 How I cast down the myth of infallible Sun, and shown them that you're mortal, that you too can bleed and suffer...
 That even **you** have limits...
 Even Celestia **herself**..."
 She growled, keeping going on and licking more feverishly by the second, "Tonight I will do it all over again, my Princess...
 I will defeat you!"